bbauska/UofM-AdvStyling/readme.md

 Finally, you can also always go in and overwrite those bootstrap defaults.
 Remember how I said the font looks a little bit different than what you may have been expecting?
-That\'s okay, you can go in and change it in your own style sheet.
-That\'s something I hope that you\'ll explore over this next week as you go in and you write code, and you practice, and you write some code again.
+That&apos;s okay, you can go in and change it in your own style sheet.
+That&apos;s something I hope that you&apos;ll explore over this next week as you go in and you write code, and you practice, and you write some code again.
 Thanks.